-BLOCK ID: #21 MU-CBD This block offers strong opportunities for a TOD project, as the northern portion of the block is located less than 200 feet from the transit center site and consists of underutilized parking lots owned by the City and State.
-A mixed used project incorporating residential, retail and parking uses would be compatible with the existing retail, restaurant and work/live spaces located on the southern portion of the block.
-PARCEL ID PARCE L SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8341001900 13,000 0.30 parking lot 12 24 HIGH 8341001901 7,763 0.18 parking lot 7 14 HIGH SUBTOTAL 20,763 0.48 19 38
+BLOCK ID: #21 MU-CBD This block offers strong opportunities for a located less than 200 feet from the transit owned by the City and State.
+A mixed user uses would be compatible with the existing southern portion of the block. center site and consists d project incorporating r of underutilize esidential, ret d parking lots ail and parking PARCEL ID PARCEL ID PARCEL SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8341001900 13,000 0.30 parking lot 12 24 HIGH 8341001901 7,763 0.18 parking lot 7 14 HIGH SUBTOTAL 20,763 0.48 19 38

 BLOCK ID: #22 & #23 MU-CBD The northern portion of these two blocks consists of one continuous City-owned parking lot with high potential for redevelopment with a TOD project that would incorporate residential, retail and parking uses.
 Such a mixed use project would be particularly attractive, as the subject site is located less than 500 feet from the transit center and would be compatible with the existing retail, restaurant and work/live spaces located on the southern portions of the two blocks.
-PARCEL ID PARCE L SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8335009903 53,105 1.22 parking lot 48 97 HIGH SUBTOTAL 53,105 1.22 48 97
+PARCEL ID PARCEL SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8335009903 53,105 1.22 parking lot 48 97 HIGH SUBTOTAL 53,105 1.22 1.22 48 97

-\Note: The City has included as an action under Program 2.13 of the Housing Plan the amendment of the Downtown Pomona Specific Plan to establish the minimum density requirement of 40 dwelling units per acre in the MU-CBD area.
+\Note: The City has included as an action under Program 2.14 of the Housing Plan the amendment of the Downtown Pomona Specific Plan to establish the minimum density requirement of 40 dwelling units per acre in the MU-CBD area.

-BLOCK ID: #24 MU -CBD The northeastern portion of this block is significantly underutilized, as it consists of four contiguous parcels containing empty buildings and outdoor storage areas.
+BLOCK ID: #24 MU J-CBD The northeastern portion of this block is significantly underutilized, as it consists of four contiguous parcels containing empty buildings and outdoor storage areas.
 Three of the four parcels are under single ownership, facilitating lot consolidation.
 The resulting consolidated site would be suitable for a residential TOD project, which would be located less than a quarter of a mile from the transit center site and within a neighborhood containing numerous work-live units.
 If feasible to repair and retrofit, a 104-year-old, earthquake damaged building located on the largest of the four parcels might be incorporated into the TOD project to provide architectural distinction and to further historic preservation efforts in the surrounding neighborhood.
-PARCEL ID PARCE L SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8341003003 4,800 0.11 underutilized paved lot w/ misc storage & no bus license 4 8 HIGH 8341003002 3,000 0.07 1,500 sf 100 yr old ind bldg w/o bus lic-marginally occupied or vacant 2 5 HIGH 8341003001 7,200 0.17 7,200 sf 104 yr old com bldg w/o bus lic- earthquake damaged & vacant 6 13 HIGH 8341003010 4,706 0.11 4,706 sf 63 yr old com bldg & small prkg lot w/o bus license & vacant 4 8 HIGH SUBTOTAL 19,706 0.46 16 34
+PARCEL ID PARCEL SIZE L SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8341003003 4,800 0.11 underutilized paved lot w/ misc storage & no bus license 4 8 HIGH 8341003002 3,000 0.07 1,500 sf 100 yr old ind bldg w/o bus lic-marginally occupied or vacant 2 5 HIGH 8341003001 7,200 0.17 7,200 sf 104 yr old com bldg w/o bus licearthquake damaged & vacant 6 13 HIGH 8341003010 4,706 0.11 4,706 sf 63 yr old com bldg & small prkg lot w/o bus license & vacant 4 8 HIGH SUBTOTAL 19,706 0.46 16 34